tmannel/admin_assistant/README.md

 Install on Splunk search heads.
 No knowledge objects other than views are required for Admin Assistant.

 ## Roadmap
 Introspection on indexers, search heads, heavy forwarders.
-Top talkers of errors and likely source.

 ## Author
 Tim Mannel, Splunk Solutions Engineer